-Organic growers do more than just farm.
-Incorporating practices that mitigate climate change while providing safe and accessible food for all people, organic farmers are an instrumental element in our food system.
+They incorporate practices that mitigate climate change while providing safe and accessible food for all people.
+In short, organic farmers are an instrumental element in our food system.

-Organic farming has no handbook — each farm has needs, circumstances, and risks that are unique to their own production.
+Each farm has needs, circumstances, and risks that are unique to their own production.
 Surmounting all of the challenges, our organic farms are built on integrity and continually strive to uphold the organic certified seal and supply food makers and food eaters with organic food we can trust.
-Without our organic farmers, we wouldn't have organic food in our fridge.
+Without our organic farmers, we wouldn't have organic food in our fridges.

-Every year the Organic Trade Association and members rally together and advocate for our organic farmers up at Capitol Hill in Washington, D.C. — sharing stories from on the farm, educating representatives on the needs of the industry, and pushing policies forward to move the organic industry needle.
+Every year the Organic Trade Association and members rally together and advocate for our organic farmers at Capitol Hill in Washington, D.C.
+They share stories from the farm, educate representatives on the needs of the industry, and push policies forward to move the organic industry needle.

 We had the chance to talk to leaders lobbying at the Capitol and hear how we can build agricultural awareness and transparency among our consumers and as companies how we can better support our organic farmers.